 Reduction targets

-Once you understand your starting point in your low carbon journey with a carbon baseline you can now set an audacious goal for how much reduction on that baseline you want to achieve.
+Once you understand your starting point in your low carbon journey with a carbon baseline you can now set an audacious goal for how much reduction on that baseline you want to achieve at a project, programme or organisational level.
 This reduction target is the vision statement that helps focus any low carbon thinking into what the entire supply chain is trying to achieve.
 It should be challenging and achievable bringing the realities of a net-zero New Zealand closer to home for those planning, designing, and constructing your assets today and into the future.

+The two factors to consider in a reduction target to consider is firstly it size; it needs to aspirational yet achievable.
+Secondly, where it is applied.
+A project example would by the A428 by Highways England, a $1Bn 19km dual carriageway that has set the goal of being carbon negative, or at a programme level such as Transport for New South Wales AU$20Bn Sydney Metro programme which is taking a pragmatic approach setting targets such as 25% reduction in use of Portal Cement and offsetting 25% of construction electricity which is the equivalent of planting over a million trees.
+At an organisational level Watercares 40:20:20 targets 40% reduction of embodied carbon in construction by 2024 allowing for variance across its capital programme with the overarching goal still to be achieved.

 New Zealand has several reduction targets to break down the audacious goal of net-zero by 2050 to set the trajectory and drive the change required for every industry to meet them.
 The carbon neutral goal of public organisations by 2025 and national emissions being 30% below 2005 levels by 2030 are two examples where decisions this year will directly influence.
 These will not be achieved through efficiency alone as New Zealand continues to grow but through low carbon thinking throughout the supply chain to interrogate what outcomes they are trying to achieve to maximize savings throughout the project lifecycle.